VERTICAL GARDENS

 The total weight of the saturated and planted system does not exceed 30 kg/m2.

-ARE YOU LOOKING FOR A SPECIAL AESTHETIC IN YOUR VERTICAL GARDEN?
+ARE YOU LOOKING FOR A SPECIAL AESTHETIC IN YOUR LIVING WALL

 No one disputes that the aesthetics of a vertical garden is already impressive and very eye-catching.